nhayward/revpit/user/pages/03.annual-contest/default.md

 ##### 3. First Reader Round

-When the submission window closes, the First Readers will read the first five pages only for all entries and provide brief feedback to aid the editors.
+When the submission window closes, the First Readers will read the first five pages for all entries and provide brief feedback to aid the editors.

 ##### 4. Editor Round